Please enter both an email address and a password.

 The learning team is developing a course, which introduces the use of immersive technology for simulation training.
 The course will be free for faculty and will give them the chance to experience using an immersive room and leading a debrief.

 We are looking for volunteers to help us draft short scenarios, which may include aspects of leadership and human factors.
-If you are interested in being involved, please contact Timothy Lowe, Learning Innovation Manager, at tlowe@rcseng.ac.uk for more information.
+If you are interested in being involved, please get in touch with Timothy Lowe, Learning Innovation Manager, at tlowe@rcseng.ac.uk for more information.

 Global Surgery and Global Affairs volunteering opportunities